Zarak-Shah-ji/Word-Checker/README.md

 <p></p>
 The program allows the user to enter the word to search for.
 <p></p>
-The program allows the user to specify which solution to consider (e.g., hash table, BST, etc)
+The program allows the user to specify which solution to consider (e.g., trie or TST)
 <p></p>
 The program outputs the final result in terms of whether the word entered exists in the input file or not
 <p></p>